Special Education Day is December 2!

 We mark the anniversary of the nation's first federal special education law--December 2, 1975, as a day to reflect and reform.

 Special Education Day, the national holiday listed in Chase's Calendar of events, began in 2005.
 That year marked the 30th anniversary of the IDEA--the Individuals with Disabilities Education Act.

-2013 marks the 9th anniversary of Special Education Day.
+2014 is the 10th anniversary of Special Education Day!

 Where were we when President Gerald Ford signed the ground-breaking legislation?
 And, where are we now?
 We have come a long way and now provide access to education for all children, including children with disabilities.
 For a story about President Ford's signing statement, please click here.

 And, where do we need to be tomorrow?
-We take the day to honor progress and celebrate students with disabilities--and their parents, teachers and schools.
+We created the day to honor progress and celebrate students with disabilities--and their teacher, parents, and schools.
 And, we dialogue and plan for the future for all students in our schools and for appropriate reforms.